Subscription 790/year or 195/quarter

 industrial complex the world has equipped – via an overly rapid technological development?
 It does not seem that human wisdom has developed at the same rate as this total mobilization.

 In the recently published Norwegian translation by Peter Sloterdijks The human greenhouse (Existenz publishing house, see also page 28) reference is made to the philosopher Martin Heidegger's statement: "The vulgar sense does not see the world for just the being."
 Heidegger was more concerned that we all in the zeal of our will lost the ability to reflect or to have eyes for the nature of technology – as something far more intrusive to our way of being than just to be considered technical tools and "prostheses".
 Long after the extreme world wars of the last century describe sloterdijk the people of todayas spoiled and thoughtless, as «more unstable, volatile and more unfaithful in nature than any animal before them».
 With Heidegger, he points out that «masculine virtues of war and random brutalisations have blocked the insight into the workshop of evolution.
 Too much of the violence has been influenced in its inner and outer manifestations».
-A "creeping decadence" from long periods of peace has led to thinkingone lost his orientering against violence and combat preparedness.
-As emotionally unstable "deficient beings" with too much will and too strong drives, Sloterdijk's diagnosis is that we – and then include the actions of NATO and Russia – have built up a group dynamic irritability «which can release paranoid, orgiastic and self-destructive violence».
+A "creeping decadence" from long periods of peace has led to thinkingone lost his orientation towards violence and combat preparedness.
+As emotionally unstable "beings of lack" with too much will and too strong drives, Sloterdijk's diagnosis is that we – including the actions of NATO and Russia – have built up a group dynamic irritability «which can release paranoid, orgiastic and self-destructive violence».

 Sloterdijk adds – because we know the benefit politicians and the media have of using enemy images – that the «increasingly suspicious attitude also in the future […] is particularly strengthened by the fact that the American warlords did not refrain from immediately using the most extreme allotechnical the weapon of all – namely atomic bombn ».
 The barbaric use of high technology in Hiroshima and Nagasaki at the time showed how uninhibited the use of destructive technology can be.